Surviving Loneliness Over the Holidays

-Loneliness is not an objective or qualitative measure of friendship or companionship but a qualitative one; a subjective feeling of deep emotional or social disconnection (or both).
+Loneliness is not an objective or quantitative measure of friendship or companionship but a qualitative one; a subjective feeling of deep emotional or social disconnection (or both).
 For example, many people might be married yet feel extremely lonely (read Are You Married but Lonely here).
 Others might find themselves amidst large family gatherings yet still feel distant, unengaged, misunderstood, or unseen.

 Loneliness Damages Us Emotionally, Physically, and Socially

 Loneliness is not only painful emotionally but it can have a devastating impact on one’s long term psychological and physical health.
 Loneliness predisposes us to depression and increases our risk of Alzheimer’s disease, it suppresses our immune system functioning, it stresses our cardiovascular systems, and when chronic, it affects our very longevity.